Jake Barker-Daish: Colne

 After being released from Adelaide United, Barker-Daish signed a short-term contract with North West Counties Football League side Colne F.C.
 He made two league appearances and made two appearances in the Men United Cup winning the man of the match award in a match against Silsden F.C., a match in which he also scored the winning goal.

 NPL Victoria

 In February 2015, Barker-Daish signed for South Melbourne in the NPL.

 He then joined newly promoted Richmond SC in February 2016.
 Despite scoring nine goals for the club and winning the club's Most Valuable Player award, they were unable to escape relegation, losing 4–0 to North Geelong Warriors in the promotion-relegation playoff.

 Barker-Daish joined Melbourne Knights for the 2017 season.
 Due to a serious hip injury his season was cut short and was unable to continue to play for the club after round 3 of the 2017 season.

 International career

-Barker-Daish has represented his country at the 2011 FIFA U-20 World Cup in Colombia.
+Barker-Daish represented his country at the 2011 FIFA U-20 World Cup in Colombia.